Gebel el-Arak Knife: Purchase

-The Gebel el-Arak knife was bought for the Louvre by the philologist and Egyptologist Georges Aaron Bénédite in February 1914 from a private antique dealer, M. Nahman, in Cairo.
+The Gebel el-Arak knife was bought for the Louvre by the philologist and Egyptologist Georges Aaron Bénédite in February 1914 from a private antique dealer, Maurice Nahman, in Cairo.
 Bénédite immediately recognised the artefact's extraordinary state of preservation as well as its archaic date.
 On 16 March 1914, he wrote to Charles Boreux, then head of the département des Antiquités égyptiennes of the Louvre, about the item the unsuspecting dealer had offered him.
 It was:

 [...] an archaic flint knife with an ivory handle of the greatest beauty.
 This is the masterpiece of predynastic sculpture [...] executed with remarkable finesse and elegance.
 This is a work of great detail [...] and the interest of what is represented extends even beyond the artistic value of the artefact.
 On one side is a hunting scene; on the other a scene of war or a raid.
 At the top of the hunting scene [...] the hunter wears a large Chaldean garment: he head is covered by a hat like that of our Gudea [...] and he grasps two lions standing against him.
 You can judge the importance of this asiatic representation [...] we will own one of the most important prehistoric monuments, if not more.
 It is, in definitive, in tangible and summary form, the first chapter of the history of Egypt (emphasis in the original).

 Gebel el-Arak Knife ivory handle (back), in the Departement of Pre-Dynastic Egyptian antiquities, Louvre Museum.

 Mesopotamian king as Master of Animals on the Gebel el-Arak Knife at the top of the handle, dated circa 3300-3200 BC, Abydos, Egypt.
 This work of art both shows the influence of Mesopotamia on Egypt at an early date, in an example of ancient Egypt-Mesopotamia relations, and the state of Mesopotamian royal iconography during the Uruk period.

 Similar portrait of an Uruk King-Priest with a brimmed round hat and large beard, bare-chested with a straight skirt.
 Uruk, 3300-3000 BC.

 At the time of purchase, its blade and handle were separated, as the seller did not realise that they fitted together.
 Boreux later proposed that the knife be restored, and that the blade and handle be joined together.
 This was done in March 1933 by Léon André, who worked mainly on consolidating the ensemble, and conserving the ivory handle.
 The most recent restoration of the knife was undertaken in 1997 by Agnès Cascio and Juliette Lévy.

-Of the discovery Gebel el-Arak Knife, the Egyptologist Flinders Petrie wrote: "This is to Egyptian history what the Bayeux tapestry is to English history, a national monument of conquest".
+Of the discovery Gebel el-Arak Knife, the Egyptologist Flinders Petrie wrote: "This is to Egyptian history what the Bayeux Tapestry is to English history, a national monument of conquest".
 The knife was one of the main arguments in the elaboration of his Dynastic race theory.